Pension Lifetime Allowance Charge

 The good news is that, regardless of your total pension savings, you don’t normally pay the tax charge until you access your pension or reach 75 (whichever is sooner) AND the tax charge is usually paid from the pension scheme.
 At its peak in 2011 the LTA was £1.8m, it then gradually reduced to £1m in 2018, before steadily increasing with CPI since then.
 If you have previously applied for enhanced protection you may have a higher LTA depending on when you applied.

 At present, the only enhanced protections available are Individual and Fixed protection 2016, which would increase a pension saver’s LTA to £1.25m on the condition that they have not made any additional pension contributions or accumulated workplace pension benefit since 5th April 2016.
+If you are unsure whether or not you may be entitled to any of the above protections, speak to one of our financial advisors.

 How much is the tax charge?